 Digital Photography is a way of visually recording, documenting and presenting both the ordinary and extraordinary.
-It is explored as an art, but also as a practice in many different forms.
 It is often considered an art form, an aspect of self-expressionism, a journalistic process or even an aspect of visual culture.
-A Level Digital Photography is is a practical subject, combined with in-depth photographic theory and art history.
+This is a practical subject, combined with in-depth photographic theory and art history.

-Over the course of two years, you will complete four units of coursework.
-There will be an exploratory unit each year, where you will extend your photographic ability and techniques.
-You will explore photographic genres including; Portraiture, Documentary, Landscape, Fashion and Still Life, develop digital editing skills, using state-of-the-art software, creative sketchbook development, mixed media techniques and evidence of a high level of critical understanding.
+Over the course of two years, you will complete two components of work.
+The first is an exploratory unit where you will extend your photographic ability and techniques.
+You will explore photographic genres including; Portraiture, Documentary, Landscape, Fashion and Still Life, develop digital editing skills using state-of-the-art software and sketchbook creativity, learn mixed media, portfolio and presentation techniques and evidence a high level of critical understanding.

 Many of our students progress onto university to study degrees within a variety of fields including; Photography, Art & Design, Fine Art, Illustration, Animation, Film, Journalism, Advertising, Graphics, Branding, Cinematography, Fashion, Marketing, Visual Communication and Architecture.
 Equally, students move onto apprenticeships or employment in the creative industry.

 At least two 5s and three 4s at GCSE, including at least a 5 in GCSE Art or Photography.
 If you have not taken GCSE Art, we will send out a mini portfolio task for you to complete after you have finished all of your GCSEs in June.